tkglaser/aws-devbox/README.md

 ### AWS CLI and Session Manager Plugin
 You need the AWS CLI to deploy the solution [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 If you wish to use the AWS CLI Session Manager you need to [install the relevant plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

-We recommend that you used the Session Manager plugin and that you connect this way.
+We recommend that you use the Session Manager plugin for connecting.
 But if you can't use the plugin, you can configure the solution to use public IP access instead.

 ### Create a configuration file
 Create a file in `config/config.ts`.
 For example, like this: